 Graduate Degree Programs

-Three degree programs are available to the student: Master of Arts degree in Kinesiology with three options, Master of Science degree in Kinesiology with three options, and Master of Science degree in Athletic Training.
+Three degree programs are available to the student: Master of Arts degree in Kinesiology with three options, Master of Science degree in Kinesiology, Master of Science degree in Exercise Science, and Master of Science degree in Athletic Training.

 Students who choose the thesis/project track are required to complete a thesis or a project.
-The minimum unit requirement for both the MA and MS degree programs is 36 units.
+The minimum unit requirement for both the MA and MS degree programs is 36 units with the exception of the Master of Athletic Training degree program, which is a 52 unit two year cohort program that includes clinical education.

 For a complete description of application procedures, admission criteria, specific option information, and all details regarding the program, refer to the KIN Graduate Handbook.